Skip to main content

 ITINERARY

-Route map to coral triangle adventure's halmahera raja ampat snorkeling tourOur snorkeling tour begins and ends in Jakarta, Indonesia.
-One round trip, internal flight (Jakarta-Sorong-Jakarta).
+route map for coral triangle adventures snorkeling tour to Raja Ampat and HalamheraOur snorkeling tour begins and ends in Jakarta, Indonesia.
+Two one-way, internal flight (Jakarta-Sorong; Ternate-Jakarta).
 Upon our arrival in Sorong, we transfer to our boat and spend the first few days in Raja Ampat before heading west towards Halmahera.
-Weather and preferences will dictate how long we will stay in Halmahera, but the plan is to explore and snorkel the reef systems in Halmahera for four full days before turning back towards the east and returning to Raja Ampat.
+Weather and preferences will dictate our route to Halmahera.
 Please note that although we visit many of the islands and island groups in the sample itinerary below, each of our departures is unique and that weather, tides, and opportunities to explore all play a role in the decisions about our daily schedule as well as the overall itinerary.

-Day 1: Jakarta / Bandara
+Day 1: Jakarta / Anara Airport Hotel

 Meals provided: D

-Day 2: Sorong / Transfer to liveaboard
+Day 2: Sorong / Gaia Love

 Meals provided: B,L,D

-Day 3: Batanta / Dampier Straight
+Day 3 – 4: Raja Ampat / Batanta / Dampier Straight

 Meals provided: B,L,D

+Raja Ampat is well known for its high levels of marine biodiversity, a result from being in an extraordinary location on the planet.
+Large volumes of water flow through the area (bringing food and new life) and its geology promotes speciation through habitat diversity.
+What makes Raja Ampat special to snorkelers is the access to all the habitats and diversity!
 Our first stop is the island of Batanta on the south side of Dampier Strait.
-Shallow reefs crowd along the shoreline and contain a mind-blowing diversity of hard corals in every color imaginable.
-Although it is hard to take your eyes away from the coral, a look out into the clear blue water may reward you with schools of snapper, turtles, and rays.
+Shallow reefs grow along the extensive shoreline and contain a mind-blowing diversity of hard corals.
+Although it is hard to take your eyes away from the coral, a look out into the clear, blue water may reward you with schools of snapper, turtles, and rays.
 This is also a good spot for finding the wobbegong shark, a type of carpet shark known only from this region of the world.
+Overnight: Gaia Love

 Meals provided: B,L,D